Question: Is kerosene covered by the NORA assessment?

 Question: I sell heating oil to a state government that uses it to heat a library, can I get a refund?

 Answer: No, the NORA assessment is built into the price of heating oil, and there are no special refunds.
-Additionally, NORA will conduct research on commercial heating systems that will directly benefit governments that use Oilheat for their heating purposes.

 Answer: You should not be on the exclusionary list.
 However, NORA will try to develop rules that limit the amount of refunds that you must file for.
 Additionally, NORA will consider expediting refunds for marketers who need speedier refunds.